EMJzero/COaT_Project/README.md

     * Lattice: a string defining the device string (e.g. LFE5U85F8BG756C)
     * NanoXplore: a string defining the device string (e.g. nx2h540tsc)
     </i><br>
-- `—gen` : generates new random testbench inputs instead of using the already existing ones (see test.xml files).
+- `--gen` : generates new random testbench inputs instead of using the already existing ones (see test.xml files).
+- `--no-regen-taffo` : utilized the already existent `.ll` files, without recompiling the source through TAFFO.
-- `—no-opt` : does NOT run through PandA, and Vivado, if enabled, the TAFFO-optimized versions of the tests.
+- `--no-opt` : does NOT run through PandA, and Vivado, if enabled, the TAFFO-optimized versions of the tests.
-- `—no-unopt` : does NOT run through PandA, and Vivado, if enabled, the versions of the tests NOT optimized by TAFFO.
+- `--no-unopt` : does NOT run through PandA, and Vivado, if enabled, the versions of the tests NOT optimized by TAFFO.

+The usage of `--no-regen-taffo` is suggested, as currently some of the `.ll` files were produced with TAFFO's develop branch, and other with the last version of TAFFO that used LLVM-12.